A-LinCui/DLtorch/README.md

 Using a virtual python environment is encouraged.
 For example, with Anaconda, you could run `conda create -n DLtorch python==3.7.3 pip` first.
 * Supported python versions: 3.6, 3.7
 * Supported Pytorch versions: >=1.0.0, <1.5.0
-To install `DLtorch`, run `pip install DLtorch` directly or `python setup.py build && python setup.py install` after clone this project.
+To install `DLtorch`, run `pip install DLtorch` directly or `python setup.py build && python setup.py install` after cloning this project.

 ## Usage
 After installation, you can run `DLtorch --help` to see what sub-commands are available.